‘Bold And The Beautiful’ Spoilers For Wednesday May 16: Wyatt Threatens Bill, Brooke Blasts Taylor

 — Bold & The Beautiful (@BandB_CBS) May 8, 2018

-While comforting her daughter, Taylor realizes that Brooke has been particularly insensitive towards Steffy’s feelings.
+While comforting her daughter, Taylor realizes that Brooke has been particularly insensitive toward Steffy’s feelings.
 Bold and the Beautiful spoilers for Wednesday, May 16, tease that she will confront Brooke about how she has been handling the whole situation.
-B&B fans will remember that it is Taylor who shot Bill for seducing her daughter and making her life a hell.
+B&B fans will remember that it is Taylor who shot Bill for seducing her daughter and making her life hell.
 Imagine Taylor’s wrath now that she finds out that Brooke and Hope (Annika Noelle) are planning a wedding while a highly pregnant Steffy watches on.

 TODAY: Taylor voices her frustration about how insensitive Brooke has been towards Steffy. #BoldandBeautiful pic.twitter.com/gThpE16s9c